Major Cybersecurity Incidents & Threats: What Small Businesses Need to Know

 Critical Flaws & Patch Alerts

-The security firm SonicWall issued urgent advisories after discovering a high-severity flaw in its SonicOS SSLVPN — which can be exploited to crash firewalls.
+The security firm SonicWall issued urgent advisories after discovering a high-severity flaw in its SonicOS SSLVPN.
+This flaw can be exploited to crash firewalls.
 Users and organizations were urged to patch immediately.
 BleepingComputer

-Across the ecosystem, multiple vulnerabilities were disclosed: from web-apps, supply-chains, to IoT devices — highlighting the importance of vigilance across all layers (development, infrastructure, endpoint).
+Across the ecosystem, multiple vulnerabilities were disclosed.
+These ranged from web applications to supply chains and IoT devices.
+This highlights the importance of vigilance across all layers, including development, infrastructure, and endpoints.
 Cyware Labs+2Cyware Labs+2

 Rise in Ransomware & Multi-Vector Attacks

-As of Q3 2025, ransomware groups such as Akira, Qilin, and INC Ransom accounted for roughly 65% of all investigated ransomware cases — showing a consolidation of threat activity among a few prolific threat actors.
+As of Q3 2025, ransomware groups such as Akira, Qilin, and INC Ransom accounted for roughly 65% of all investigated ransomware cases.
+This shows a consolidation of threat activity among a few prolific threat actors.
 Reddit+1

-Attackers increasingly rely on credential theft, VPN or remote credentials compromise, supply-chain attacks, and AI-assisted techniques — making defense more challenging.
+Attackers increasingly rely on credential theft, VPN or remote credentials compromise, supply-chain attacks, and AI-assisted techniques.
+This makes defense more challenging.
 Cyware Labs+2Cyware+2

 Industry & Strategic Trends